willymcallister/willymcallister.github.io/_articles/source-transformation.md

 $\text R$ creates the tilt.
 The tilt is the same for both forms, which is why $\text R_{\text{Thevenin}} = \text R_{\text{Norton}}$.

 $\text V_\text{Thevenin}$ and $\text I_\text{Norton}$ have no effect tilt, they just generate offset.
 The tilt depends only on the resistance.

+Notice the current in the Norton resistor.
+Current in $\text R_\text N$ isn't available to the load resistor.
+It seems like "wasted" power.
+That's what happens when you drive a load with a Norton source.
+In the Thevenin circuit, the equivalent "waste" is the voltage across the Thevenin resistor.
+This voltage dissipates power (heat) in $\text R_\text T$ and isn't available to the load.
+The amount of waste is the same.

 ## Design challenge 1